Renaissance-Innovation-Labs/ril_handbook/contents/handbook/company/process/communication.md

 ➲ Email

 ➲ Trello
-Use Link to View SOP using Trello [Working With TRELLO](https://docs.google.com/document/d/1f4MOjTcTlwAXbgY7zDvseka907BYdT9KqGCMZ7uTZk8/edit?usp=sharing)
+Use link to View How to work with Trello.
+[Working With TRELLO](/handbook/company/process/trello)

 ➲ Jira